winglang/ocix/ocix/resources/queue.md

 inflight approxSize(): num
 ```

-Retrieve the approximate number of messages in the queue.
+Retrieve the approximate number of messages in the `Queue`.

 ##### `pop` <a id="pop"></a>